acusti/superflare/templates/remix/README.md

-# Superflare + Remix
+# Superflare + React Router

-This is a template for using Superflare + Remix.
+This is a template for using Superflare + React Router.

 ```bash
 npm run dev